stjudecloud/docs/docs/index.md

 # Welcome to St. Jude Cloud Documentation!

 !!! info "COVID-19 Information"
     See how St. Jude Cloud is responding to the coronavirus pandemic on our [Response](../../guides/covid-19/) page.
-To see how St. Jude Children's Research Hospital is responding to the coronavirus pandemic, please visit [St. Jude News](https://www.stjude.org/media-resources/news-releases.html).

 ## Overview